 By eliminating the allergen and treating your dog’s symptoms, you’ll increase their comfort and optimize their well-being.

-In turn, this can put a stop to destructive behavior and safeguard your furniture!
+In turn, this can stop destructive behavior and safeguard your furniture!

 3. Separation Anxiety

-If your dog tends to chew on furniture when you’re out of the house or when he is left in a separate room, their behavior could be triggered by separation anxiety.
+If your dog tends to chew on furniture when you’re out of the house or when he is left in a separate room, separation anxiety could trigger their behavior.

-Dogs are social animals and many dislike being left alone, which is why they ‘act out’ in ways you don’t want them to.
+Dogs are social animals, and many dislikes being left alone, which is why they ‘act out’ in ways you don’t want them to.

-It is possible to resolve separation issues, but it can take time to get your dog used to being on its own.
+It is possible to resolve separation issues, but it can take time to get your dog used to being on its own says WebMD Pets.

 Instead of trying to leave your dog alone for an hour, for example, begin by simply leaving the room for a minute or two.